 "The role of HSE is not to police procedures but to ensure each and every team member shoulders responsibility for health and safety and is held accountable," says Snackaert.
-"Any improvement process consists of three elements: first to understand where you are; secondly agree on where you want to be and thirdly, define what is needed to get there," says Hans Vanhorebeek, Group HSE Manager, Training and Behaviour "In our case the first element is to measure the current safety culture at Knauf Insulation.
+"Any improvement process consists of three elements: first to understand where you are; secondly agree on where you want to be and thirdly, define what is needed to get there," says Hans Vanhorebeek, Group HSE Manager, Training and Behaviour.
+"In our case the first element is to measure the current safety culture at Knauf Insulation.
 "Where we want to be - our ultimate goal of zero harm - will be translated in the Expectations, Roles and Responsibilities for every single employee within Knauf Insulation.
 "Based on the Safety Culture Assessment we will then develop with each stakeholder tailor-made action plans to achieve that ultimate goal."
 Underpinning this approach is the establishment of clear expectations so everyone understands what is required of them when it comes to health and safety.
 This may mean a zero tolerance attitude towards deliberately violating critical safety rules, or the strengthening of operational rules and regulations that enhance safety.
-LOST TIME A new strategy was implemented following the rise in 2013 and is already showing positive results.

 A top-down approach is also vital; HSE workshop training for senior management was designed so that they can lead by example.
 "It is important that the leadership is consistent, never turns a blind eye to HSE and has the tools to have proactive constructive conversations," says Vanhorebeek.
 What are these tools?
 THROUGHOUT 2014, Knauf Insulation Board members will be going through the Safety Cultural Maturity workshop, followed by a plant being part of a pilot.
 In parallel, key people will be identified and trained to become the company's internal workshop leaders for safety culture maturity.
 This approach will allow us to have all our facilities assessed by the end of 2015 at the latest.
 Communication on HSE is also being taken to the factory floor.
 Short 15-minute discussions known as 'toolboxes' involving not more than a handful of people are being introduced to focus on specific HSE issues in different areas of plants.

 Online 'HSE Alerts' have been introduced that examine the causes of individual incidents at plants, the key lessons to be learned and the actions that every plant should take to avoid similar situations occurring at their site.
 Reinforcing best practice are 'Hi-Plus Announcements' that share success stories throughout Knauf Insulation by highlighting the elements that contributed to a particularly striking HSE achievement and what others can take away from this achievement.
 "Health and safety at Knauf Insulation is not rocket science," says Snackaert.
 "We need to enable leadership at all levels in the organisation to go out on the shop floor and engage in HSE discussions, everybody needs to know what is expected of them and we need to constantly nurture the conversations that will change behaviour.
 Better planning and preparation means fewer incidents.
 It's as simple as that."
+2013 7,4 2014 2010 2011 2012 YTD AUG BASELINE 10,66 15,15 LOST TIME ACCIDENTS A new strategy was rise in 2013 and is already showing positive results.

 RECORD TIMES WITHOUT LOST TIME ACCIDENTS By September 3, 2014, Visé had logged 325 days without a lost time accident (LTA), a record period for the plant that employs 200 people in Belgium Meanwhile at Shasta Lake in North America, another LTA record has been broken.
 By the same date an impressive 603 LTA-free days had been reported.
 So what drove such a sustained period of success?